-As of the end of the current fiscal year, the Charter School's General fund reported an ending fund balance of \$252,163, a decrease of \$1,997 in comparison with the prior year.
+As of the end of the current fiscal year, the Charter School's General fund reported an ending fund balance of \$469,510, an increase of \$217,347 in comparison with the prior year.
 There were no significant variations from budget or expectations noted during the fiscal year.

-As of the end of the current fiscal year, the Charter School's Food Service special revenue reported an ending fund balance of \$ - .
-This was due to successfully budgeting the fund in which revenues equaled expenditures and transfers in.
-The General fund transferred \$3,559 to the Food Service fund to cover expenditures over revenues.
+As of the end of the current fiscal year, the Charter School's Food Service special revenue reported an ending fund balance of \$3,239.
+This was due to more than expected revenues from federal sources as all students were eligible for free and reduced lunch.